 Subscribe to the Newsletter!

-Perhaps it is a lack of creativity, or maybe a predisposition toward routine, but we often forget that change can be a good thing.
+No one training program will continue to produce positive results forever.
 Your body needs a change of stimulus in order to continue adapting.
-Of course, most people will accomplish this by increasing the weight they use when training.
+Of course, you accomplish this by increasing the weight you use when training.
 But what happens when you hit a sticking point?

 - Mohamad, N. I., Cronin, J. B., & Nosaka, K. K. (2012).
 Difference in kinematics and kinetics between high-and low-velocity resistance loading equated by volume: implications for hypertrophy training.
 The Journal of Strength & Conditioning Research, 26(1), 269-275.

 - Schoenfeld, B. J., Ogborn, D. I., & Krieger, J. W. (2015).
 Effect of repetition duration during resistance training on muscle hypertrophy: a systematic review and meta-analysis.
 Sports Medicine, 45(4), 577-585.